LaubPlusCo/Helix.Module.Sdk/README.md

 Add a file $(AdditionalSitecoreRolePropertiesDir)\myrole.props

-Example of how myrole.props could look for a dotnetcore 3.1 web app
+Example of how myrole.props could look like for a dotnetcore 3.1 web app

 ```xml
 <Project>